he426100/awesome-stars-he426100/README.md

 *   [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - serve as a reverse proxy to protect your web services from attacks and exploits.

-*   [usememos/memos](https://github.com/usememos/memos) - An open source, lightweight note-taking service.
-Easily capture and share your great thoughts.
+*   [usememos/memos](https://github.com/usememos/memos) - An open source, lightweight note-taking solution.
+The pain-less way to create your meaningful notes.

 *   [amir20/dozzle](https://github.com/amir20/dozzle) - Realtime log viewer for docker containers.